ad1729/ad1729.github.io/README.md

 - Start writing
 - Run `quarto preview` in the terminal
 - Run `quarto render` when done with the post
+- Commit changes and push to master / main branch
 - Run `quarto publish gh-pages`
 - Go do something else